 How Lamborghini Is Using Forged Composite

 Lamborghini utilized Forged Composite on both the monocoque chassis as well as the suspension arms on the new Sesto Elemento concept car.
-While it's not used in a production car just yet, we expect to see it soon with replacements for the Gallardo and the Murcielago in the not too distant future.
+While it's not used in a production car just yet, we expect to see it soon with replacements for the Gallardo and the Murcielago in the not too distant future (Update: Lamborghini is now using Forged Composite extensively in their mainstream vehicles).